Mohammed-Khamis99/AWS-Projects/README.md

     'body': json.dumps('Your result is ' + str(mathResult))
     }
 ```
-3. Deploy the Lambda Function:
+3. Deploy the Lambda Function:.
 o	Click the "Deploy" button to activate your Lambda function.

 ![image](https://github.com/user-attachments/assets/27356aaa-57d2-4555-b536-8a3e79de0d23)